davidde/notes/GIT.md

 Stash a single file, by specifying a stash message and a path to the file.
 (NOTE: git 2.13 and up ONLY!)

+* git stash show
+Shows which files were changed in the latest stash.

+* git stash show -p
+View the content of the most recent stash (-p: 'patch').

+* git stash show -p stash@{2}
+View the content of a specific stash.